Where does archaeology end and grave robbing begin?

 Such inconsiderate action as vandalism and grave-robbing only seeks to divide us at a time when unity is important.

 What's past is prologue.
-It cannot be denied that the Navajo and other tribes were living in this area for hundreds of years before European settlers moved in, and the graves of their
+It cannot be denied that the Navajo and other tribes were living in this area for hundreds of years before European settlers moved in, and the graves of their ancestors deserve the same respect as any memorial.

 It's not enough to take something created by another culture and understand its value as an objective work of art.
 The value the culture places upon the object must be taken into account as well.